Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 <img src="https://github.com/asdub/yellow-lemon-MP1/blob/master/readme/screenshots/yellow-lemon-mobile.png" width="150" alt="Yellow Lemon Mobile Screenshot"/>

 A responsive mobile first website for Yellow Lemon\
 Yellow Lemon are a well known band.
-Their fanbase stem from a variety of different age groups and music tastes.
-Owing to their diverse makeup and history.\
+Their fanbase stem from a variety of different age groups and music tastes, owing to their diverse makeup and history.\
 \
 This website’s purpose is to provide a useful resource for fans of the band to explore and also meet the requirements requested by the bands management team.